BIMSBbioinfo/pigx/website/posts/index.md

 # Get it

-Pre-built binaries for PiGx are (soon) available through [GNU Guix](https://gnu.org/software/guix), the functional package manager for reproducible, user-controlled software management.
+Pre-built binaries for PiGx are available through [GNU Guix](https://gnu.org/software/guix), the functional package manager for reproducible, user-controlled software management.
 Install the complete pipeline bundle with the following command: